All Episodes

 Well, while David Kwaman thinks that we need to allow, we owe it to these people.

-Listen here to Ellen Johnson Sirleaf, who's the president of Liberia, and she was asked about the Dallas Ebola patient, Thomas Duncan from her country who got on a plane knowing he was sick.
+Listen here to Ellen Johnson Sirleaf, who's the president of Liberia, and she was asked about the Dallas Ebola patient, Thomas Duncan, from her country, who got on a plane knowing he was sick.

-My first concern was why did he do this?
+My first concern was, why did he do this?

-Really, so the man's own president thinks that what he did is unpardonable.
+So the man's own president thinks that what he did is unpardonable.

 It's unforgivable.